-The CDRC Diabetes Module is designed to make it easy and efficient for practices to identify patients at high risk of Diabetes, instigate appropriate intervention and manage existing Diabetic patients.
-In particular it is designed to integrate into other primary prevention and long term condition management.
+The CDRC Diabetes Module is designed to make it easy and efficient for practices to identify patients at high risk of Diabetes, instigate appropriate intervention, and appropriately manage your Diabetic patients.

 Accessing CDRC resources on SystmOne